 Spot a loose wire under the array?
 PV arrays protected using the Rail Mount Method can be easily accessed for service and repairs down the road.
 The wire mesh is not attached to the solar panels themselves, so panels may be removed for access without messing with the mesh.

-It looks damn good!
+It looks dang good!

 Mesh is tucked neatly underneath and flush with the outer edge of the array.
 With no visible fasteners and no waviness, it looks discrete, professional and polished.